 If you plan on doing bike park riding or you simply want maximum protection on the trail, a full-face helmet will be your friend.
 These are engineered to protect all angles of your head as well as the front side of your face including your pearly whites.

-The downside to full-face helmets is that they can be hot, so you probably won’t want to be pedaling in one too much.
+The downside to full-face helmets is that they can be hot and heavy, so you probably won’t want to be pedaling in one too much.

 Glasses or Goggles

 To protect your eyes from dirt, dust, or other flying objects, it’s a good idea to wear eye protection when you’re riding.
 You have two options: sunglasses or goggles.
 Any pair of sunglasses will work fine at first as long as they’re polarized and easy to see in both full sun and shaded trail settings.

 If you’re at the bike park and wearing a full-face helmet, many riders opt to wear goggles because there’s less risk of them slipping or falling off when on rowdier terrain.
 Plus, they make you look like a badass.